golanlevin/60-212/60-212_syllabus_fall2023.md

 ### A Word About Unexcused Absences in Critiques
 Sometimes, students who haven’t completed their projects skip class during critiques, because they are too embarrassed to come to class empty-handed.
 This type of absence is particularly self-destructive, and is one of the most objectionable and ignominious things you can do in this class. *Please have courage.* Your participation on critique days is essential, even if your own project is incomplete or missing, because these sessions and conversations help you understand our class standards, expectations, and criteria for good work.
 Even if your own project is unfinished, you are still expected to contribute productively to the class discussion.

+### Health-Related Absences
+Please evaluate your own health status regularly and refrain from attending class and other on-campus events if you feel even slightly ill.
+You are strongly encouraged to seek appropriate medical attention for treatment of illness. **In the event of contagious illness, please do not come to class or to campus!** Instead, notify the professor about your absence as soon as possible, so that accommodations can be made.

 ### Attendance Policy Summary

 **Terms:**

 * A **class event** is an in-class activity, such as a lecture or critique, in which your presence and participation is *expected*.
-* A **work period** is an in-class span of time during which your presence and participation are highly desirable, but not strictly *required*.
+* A **work period** is an in-class span of time during which your presence and participation are highly desirable, but may not be strictly *required*.
 During work periods, students will have time to work on their projects, with ready access to consultations with the professor and advice from their peers.
+The professor will be clear as to whether self-dismissal is permitted during a given work periods.
+* An **unexcused absence** is one in which you've *ghosted* a class event, without communicating beforehand with the professor.
 * An **excused absence** is one in which you've communicated responsibly with the professor prior to class.
 (For example: if you've sent a message to the professor because you're not feeling well, or if you know in advance that you're going to be observing a religious holiday or traveling to a job interview.)
 Potentially, contacting the professor beforehand may make it possible to provide you with accommodations—such as recording a class event, or providing a Zoom connection for a remote participant.
 I recognize that all sorts of unexpected things can happen; if you provide an excuse *after* the class event, I *may or may not* accept your excuse.
-* An **unexcused absence** is one in which you've *ghosted* a class event, without communicating beforehand with the professor.
 * A **mental absence** is a form of *partial absence* in which you might as well be elsewhere.
 For example, while walking around the room, I plainly observe that you're working on homework for another course.
 Sleeping in class is also a form of mental absence.
 * A **tardiness** is a form of *partial absence* in which you are more than 20 minutes late to an class event.
 Tardiness may be excused or unexcused.

 **Policies:**

 * Students should contact the professor before class to alert him to their absence.
-* Our labor-based grading contract (to be negotiated) will assign grades that factor in a count of unexcused absences, but not excused absences.
+* Our labor-based grading contract (to be negotiated) will assign grades that factor in a count of unexcused absences, but not excused absences, within reason.
+* This policy on excused absences should not be abused.
+If you have accumulated an unreasonably large number of absences—even if they were excused—we may still have an issue.
 * A post-hoc excuse for an unexcused absence *may or may not* be accepted, at the professor's discretion.
 * The first incidence of unexcused tardiness will be noted, but excused.
 * The first incidence of mental absence will be noted, but excused.
-* My seemingly lenient policy on excused absences should not be abused.
-If you have accumulated an unreasonably large number of excused absences—even if they were excused—we may still have a problem.

 **Advisory:**

-The three least forgivable violations of our course attendance policy are:
+The three least-forgivable violations of our course attendance policy are:

 1. Sleeping during a presentation by an outside guest
 2. Unexcused absence during a critique
-3. Unexcused absence... and then I bump into you in the hallway chatting with your friends later that day
+3. Unexcused absence... and then I bump into you in the hallway later that day

+---
+# Course COVID Policies

+As of August 2023, new COVID variants are [on the rise](https://www.cbsnews.com/news/new-covid-2023-variant-eg5-strain-what-to-know/), and [health experts are recommending masking up](https://www.cnn.com/2023/08/23/health/masks-covid-surge-wellness/index.html).
+As we head back to campus, keep in mind that thousands of students are returning from all over the world.
+In light of this, the following policies and suggestions govern our in-person meetings:

+* **Masks** are *very strongly recommended* during the first two weeks of the semester.
+Following the first two weeks, the use of masks is *encouraged*.
+* That said: It's important that we be able to see and hear each other well.
+In the interest of effective interpersonal communication, *feel welcome to lower your mask (if you wish) if you are actively speaking to the entire class.* This is a calculated risk.
+* **Drinks** (especially caffeinated drinks with lids) are permitted; please replace your mask after taking a sip.
+* **Food** is not to be eaten in the classroom.

 ---
 # Grading, Rubics, and Expectations of Professionalism